-Are outlets (especially the showers) using more hot water than you think?
-Very often it is not realised the amount of hot water used, particularly when showering.
+Is one outlet using more hot water than you think?
+Very often it is not realised the amount of hot water used.

-Carefully review the hot water usage.
-Have your plumber fit a flow control valve to each shower outlet to reduce water usage.
+Carefully review the family's hot water usage.
+Have a plumber fit a flow control valve to each outlet to reduce water usage.